 Riverbank works - 2017

-Works to create the new south facing riverside park are now over halfway complete, with reshaping of the river bank complete the focus now turns to hard and soft landscaping work.
+Works to create the new south facing riverside park are now over halfway complete, with reshaping of the north river bank complete the focus now turns to hard and soft landscaping work.

 In order to create the lower promenade, and widen the existing towpath between Green Park and Churchill Bridge, the towpath will be closed from Monday 9 January for the remainder of the north bank works.
 Boat moorings will still be accessible, with pedestrians and cyclists signposted to divert via Ambury, Corn Street, Green Park Road and Green Park cycle path - see plan in the Documents section of this page.
 The widened river bank is designed to accommodate the flow of flood waters, and so once open to the public, access to the bank will be restricted during flood events.